nerimarcelo/nerimarcelo.github.io/_posts/2025-07-04-Capitulo_06_-_The_Path_of_Control.md

-# 🏃‍♂️ Capítulo 06  -  The Path of Control
+# 🏃‍♂️ Capitulo 06  -  The Path of Control

 > Parte da saga: **Floripa, Arise!**